qteatime/crochet/docs/technical-overview.md

 that check only events or only actions.
 Finally, a `Goal` can be an arbitrary query expression, such as `until player at: castle, player has: sword`;

+Once a simulation has run through all of the turns, it starts a new _round_, where it'll run through all of the turns again, in the same order.
+Rounds can be queried in actions and events through the `_ simulate-rounds-elapsed` relation.
+The current turn can also be queried through the `_ simulate-turn` relation.
+These relations are only available from inside of a simulation, and they properly nest if you have nested simulations.

 ### Actions

 An action in Crochet describes an affordance that can be taken by a simulation.